raphaelpassos/random-number/README.md

-# Getting Started with Create React App
+# React Application: Random Number Generator

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+In this project, a random number is generated using State Hook and the onClick event.

 ## Available Scripts